 - The TBA

-NASHVILLE, May 2, 2011 — Students from across Tennessee who were challenged to produce videos on the state's unique history of law and liberty are being honored today by the Tennessee Bar Association (TBA) as a part of the national Law Day celebration.
+NASHVILLE, May 1, 2013 — Students challenged to produce videos on the importance of a fair and impartial judiciary are being honored today by the Tennessee Bar Association (TBA) as a part of the national Law Day celebration.

-All winners will receive cash prizes.
-The two first place winners will be invited to attend the TBA's annual meeting in Chattanooga on June 17 and have their winning videos shown to leaders in the state's legal community.
+All winners will receive cash awards.
+The first place winners in each age division also will be invited to attend the TBA’s Annual Meeting in Nashville on June 14 and have their winning videos shown to leaders of the state’s legal community.